sajnanshetty/EAG/Session2/README.md

 1. Make your changes
 2. Reload the extension in `chrome://extensions/`
 3. Test the changes
+4. If modifying API key storage:
+   - Update the options page UI if needed
+   - Use Chrome's storage API for secure storage
+   - Test sync functionality across devices

 ## Troubleshooting

 If you encounter issues:
 1. Check the console for detailed error messages
-2. Verify your API key is correct
+2. Verify your API key is correctly set in the options page
 3. Make sure you're connected to the internet
 4. Try reloading the extension
+5. If API key issues:
+   - Open the options page
+   - Verify the key starts with 'AI'
+   - Re-enter and save the key
+   - Check the success/error messages

 ## License